ChildsplayOSU/bogl-docs/tutorials/lets.md

 # Locally Defined Values

 :leaves: **This tutorial covers:**
-- What a Let expressions is
+- Let expressions
-- How to write a let expression
-- What Nested let expressions are
+- Nested let expressions
-- How to write a nested let expression

 :seedling: **Before starting, you should be familiar with:**
 - [The BoGL basics](./GettingStarted.md)